 As such, Metro's restoration work and long-term management strategy include identifying and reducing fire risks where possible.
 Forest management actions include promoting old-growth conditions, significant thinning and removing fuels, all of which mitigate fire risks.
 Also, an Incident Action Plan is developed for each site that includes information to assist Metro and cooperating agencies responding to a fire on Metro property.
-Incident Action Plans will be developed for both Burlington and McCarthy prior to implementing formal public access.
 Metro follows the Oregon Department of Forestry Industrial Fire Precaution Levels and restrictions, and may close areas in very high fire conditions, may prevent certain activities, and will work will local fire prevention and suppression agencies.

 If development is proposed as contemplated in the Master Plan, applicant will be required to demonstrate compliance with fire setbacks and other mitigation standards.
-The only building planned is a concrete, non-flammable vault toilet.
 At the time of the development proposal, additional participation from affected firefighting agencies will be solicited and obtained.
 This policy is met.